$\mathbf{O}(D,D)$ completion of the Friedmann equations

-This `Stringy Gravity' thus represents the \textit{$\ODD$-completion} of General Relativity and SUGRA cosmology.
-Earlier discussions on the cosmological implications of the $\ODD$ symmetry include \cite{Gasperini:1991ak,Wu:2013sha,Wu:2013ixa,Ma:2014ala} while other attempts to incorporate matter have also been considered in \cite{DualGeometry,DualGeometry2,DualGeometry3,Bernardo:2019pnq}.
+This `Stringy Gravity' thus represents the \textit{$\ODD$-completion} of General Relativity and generalizes SUGRA cosmology.
+Earlier discussions on the cosmological implications of the $\ODD$ symmetry include \cite{Wu:2013sha,Wu:2013ixa,Ma:2014ala} while other attempts to incorporate matter have also been considered in \cite{Brandenberger:2017umf,Brandenberger:2018xwl,Brandenberger:2018bdc,Bernardo:2019pnq}.

-With the EDFEs as our starting point, in this work we derive generalized Friedmann equations which are $\ODD$ symmetric.
+With the EDFEs as our starting point, in this work we derive the generalized Friedmann equations which follow from this overarching $\ODD$-symmetric framework.
 Hereafter, we refer to them as the \emph{$\ODD$-complete Friedmann Equations} (OFEs).
-As will be shown, imposing the $\ODD$ symmetry results in modifications to the conventional SUGRA equations for Riemannian backgrounds.
+As will be shown, imposing the $\ODD$ Principle results in modifications to the conventional SUGRA equations for Riemannian backgrounds.
 Perhaps surprisingly, one finds that whenever the dilaton is kept constant, whether dynamically or through some appropriate coupling to the matter sector, the standard Friedmann equations are recovered in the presence of any matter sources, not just for a radiation-dominated universe as is the case in the usual string cosmology \cite{Tseytlin:1991xk}.